technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image18.png)

-19. Click on **Compute** in the Manage section, from the left navigation menu.
-Note that the AML compute you created is listed and the State is Running.
+19. Click on Compute in the Manage section, from the left navigation menu.
+Note that the AML compute you created is listed and the State is **Running**.

     ![](./media/image19.png)